 You can report any suspected fraud online or by phone.

-Whether it’s been days since the status on the loan portal has updated or you’ve been put on hold when you call, getting the status of your EIDL loan and advance can be frustrating.
+Getting the status of your EIDL loan and advance can be frustrating.
 Delays in processing loans — and other business owners seeking answers — have made things a bit chaotic for the time being.
-Just remain persistent and you’ll be successful in getting a status update.
+Just remain persistent, and you’ll be successful in getting a status update.

 Need to learn more about the financial options available to you?
 Check out our COVID-19 hub to find resources, tips, and advice to help your small business weather the storm.
 Good luck!